wtrocki/Backbone-Require-Boilerplate/README.md

    - The boilerplate uses the **grunt-contrib-requirejs** plugin to run the Require.js optimizer and the **grunt-contrib-jshint** plugin to automate JSHint code quality checking.
 Both plugins are maintained by the core Grunt team.

-**What Grunt tasks can I use?**

-   - The boilerplate provides `test`, `build`, and `default` tasks.

-   - The `test` task will only JSHint your code for quality.
-You can run the `test` task by typing `grunt test`.

-   - The `build` task will concatenate and minify your Desktop/Mobile JavaScript and CSS files using the Require.js optimizer.
-You can run the `build` task by typing `grunt build`.

-   - The `default` task will run both the `test` and `build` tasks.
-You can run the `default` task by typing `grunt`.

-**Why are you using the @import tag to include CSS files within desktop.css and mobile.css?**

-   - When creating production builds, Require.js inlines all of the CSS files included via `@import` tags.
-This means that we can easily include all of our CSS files within one file and not have any performance concerns when our app get's released to the production.
-In development mode, we aren't as concerned with performance.

 **Do I have to manage different Require.js configuration settings for the Grunt build, Jasmine tests, and Mobile/Desktop applications?**

    - No!
 All of the Require.js configurations are in one place (config.js) and are reused in the different portions of our app that require it.